cardstack/cardstack/packages/cardpay-sdk/README.md

 );
 ```

-The result is a promise for a `GnosisExecTx` object which is documented in the following API calls.
+This method returns a promise for a web3 transaction receipt.

 ### `TokenBridgeHomeSide.waitForBridgingValidation`
 This call waits for the token bridge validators to perform their necessary signatures on the token bridge request from layer 2 to layer 1.
 After the bridge validators have signed the bridging request, this call will return a `messageId`, `encodedData`, and `signatures` for the bridging request.
 These items can then be used to claim the bridged tokens in layer 1.